 Children, pregnant women, parents/caretaker relative, and individuals who are inmates in a public institution (i.e. prison, jail, or juvenile detention center) can be eligible for Medicaid provided they meet all the eligibility requirements.
-While they are incarcerated, however, they can only receive inpatient hospitalization services.
+While they are incarcerated, however, Medicaid will only cover inpatient hospitalization services.